Oveta Culp Hobby

 Col. Oveta Culp Hobby (right) talks with Auxiliary Margaret Peterson and Capt.
 Elizabeth Gilbert at Mitchel Field, New York. (photo: Al Aumuller, World Telegram & Sun.)

-Oveta Culp Hobby (January 19, 1905 – August 16, 1995) was an American government official and businesswoman who served as the first United States Secretary of Health, Education, and Welfare from 1953 to 1955.
+Oveta Culp Hobby (January 19, 1905 – August 16, 1995) was an American government official and businesswoman who served as the first United States Secretary of Health, Education, and Welfare (now known as Health and Human Services) from 1953 to 1955.
 A member of the Republican Party, Hobby was the second woman ever to serve in a presidential cabinet.

 She also served as the first director of the Women's Army Corps from 16 May 1942 to 11 July 1945, and was sequentially editor, publisher and chair of the board of the Houston Post.
 She entered public service when President Dwight D. Eisenhower appointed her administrator of the Federal Security Agency, soon after reorganized as a federal executive department, known then as Department of Health, Education, and Welfare; and Hobby became its first head.